fabianmichael/kirby-imageset/readme.md

 You can also describe explicit width and height parameters for images to create cropped thumbnails.

 <table><tr><td> ℹ️ All images described in one size must have the same aspect-ratio.
-If you want to serve differently cropped images based on viewport-size , continue reading for more detailed information on more complex usage scenarios. </td></tr></table>
+If you want to serve differently cropped images based on viewport-size, continue reading for more detailed information on more complex usage scenarios. </td></tr></table>

 **Range between cropped sizes**